Judge: App Can't Hide Identity Of Woman Accused In Planning Charlottesville Rally

 The Discord app, which allows users to chat anonymously with one another, was allegedly used to organize the Charlottesville violence.
 (Last year, the app kicked a number of white supremacists off the platform, attempting to return to its original target audience of gamers.)

-Based on leaked chats, plaintiffs in the Virginia case say, the user "kristall.night" advised other people to bring shields and a helmet, but not weapons they're not experienced with, while recommending that flagpoles could be used as spears and clubs.
+Based on leaked chats, plaintiffs in the Virginia case say, the user kristall.night advised other people to bring shields and a helmet but not weapons they were not experienced with, while recommending that flagpoles could be used as spears and clubs.

 Court documents state that she also made racist statements such as "Without complicit whites, Jews wouldn't be a problem" and "I hate miscegenation so much more after actually talking to mixed race people about their identity."